InfoELSBIotEcoSystem/openBOS-API-Doc/README.md

 - Appendix
   - [Glossary](content/70_appendix/10_glossary.md)

-# How to connect a Building edge openBOS device to ABB cloud and get ready to using the open APIs?
+# How to connect to a Building edge?

 ## Prerequisites
 These steps have to be performed before starting to use the openBOS&reg; APIs: